Trees (poem): Parodies

 EVE: Hey wait!
 I love "Trees."

 LUTHOR: So does the average Cocker Spaniel.

 Like Kilmer, Merton was a graduate of Columbia University and a member of its literary society, the Philolexian Society, which has hosted the annual Joyce Kilmer Memorial Bad Poetry Contest since 1986.
 "Trees" is read at the conclusion of each year's event.

 Kilmer's poem was recited in the 1980 film Superman II, as well as its 2006 director's cut.
 In the scene, villain Lex Luthor (played by Gene Hackman) and others enter Superman's Fortress of Solitude and comes across a video of an elder (John Hollis) from planet Krypton reciting "Trees" as an example of "poetry from Earth literature".
 Luthor ridicules the poem.

+In an episode of Mayberry RFD, Aunt Bee protests a road project with a pastiche of the poem, ending in the lines "Poems are writ by simple folk / But only God can make an oak!"

-In The Simpsons Spin-Off Showcase, a poem is read by Hans Moleman: "I think that I shall never see, my cataracts are blinding me."
+In "The Simpsons Spin-Off Showcase", a poem is read by Hans Moleman: "I think that I shall never see, my cataracts are blinding me."

-On the Smothers Brothers Mom Always Liked You Best! album, Tommy Smothers recites his own humorous rendition.
+On the Smothers Brothers' Mom Always Liked You Best! album, Tommy Smothers recites his own humorous rendition.

 Webcomic artist Zach Weinersmith plays on an inherent contradiction in Kilmer's poem: "I think that I shall never see / a poem lovely as a tree. // Except for this one's sweet refrains; / let's print them on a tree's remains".

 In The Cannonball Run, nature-loving Farrah Fawcett recites the poem to Burt Reynolds, who corrects her that Joyce Kilmer is a "he" (despite the name Joyce).